Wondering if the 21 Draw courses are worth it?

 The illustration courses are split into lessons that build on each other.
 Every lesson is a standalone chunk of information – focusing on a single concept or a step in the process.

 What I loved is, most lessons end with assignments to help you practice what you’ve learnt.
+You don’t always find this with other digital art classes online.

 Teaching Style & Video Presentation